Gabriella439/dhall-manual/manuscript/03-Defaults.md

 ... and the right argument to the operator (e.g. `fields`) is a record that overrides the `Schema.default` record and is then checked against the `Schema.Type`.

 Carefully note that `Schema.default` need not specify default values for each field of `Schema.Type`.
-For example, this is a valid "schema":
+For example, this is a valid schema:

 ```haskell
 let Person =